Meridian Community College

 In addition to regular college tuition and fees, students have additional expenses for clinical apparel, standardized testing, books and insurance.
 A detailed cost sheet is available from the Program Coordinator.
 Students are responsible for their own transportation between the college and clinical agencies.

 Progression: A minimum grade of 80 is required in each course.
-Clinical and lab grades are given as satisfactory or unsatisfactory.
+Clinical grades are given as satisfactory or unsatisfactory.
 Satisfactory clinical and lab performance is required for progression.
 Satisfactory demonstration of a pattern of responsible behavior is necessary for progression as outlined in the Practical Nursing Student Handbook.
 All program policies regarding attendance, curriculum requirements and behavior must be met for progression.